JoseLoriaSaenz/Bookstore/README.md

   1. EF for accessing the entities from the database.
   2. Implements a generic repository parttern.
   3. Includes a NUnit project for testing the UnitOfWork and the Repository classes.
+  4. Includes a Database Project for creating the table.

 ## This API usage goes as follows: